OubaidaAkilan/Learning-Angular-2/forms-reactive/README.md

-# Reactive-Form README
+# Reactive-Form

-This README provides step-by-step instructions on how to create and work with a reactive form in your Angular application.
+This README provides instructions on how to create and work with a reactive form in your Angular application.
 A reactive form is a powerful way to manage forms in Angular using TypeScript.

 ## Steps